platformcompass/wayfinder/README.md

 ## Summary

-Wayfinder is a toolkit for curating, testing, and deploying collections of platform capabilities to a Kubernetes cluster in a proven GitOps manner.
+Wayfinder is a toolkit for curating, testing, and deploying collections of platform capabilities (Voyages) as versioned OCI artifacts to a container registry.
+Wayfinder provides example configurations for deploying Voyages to a fleet of Kubernetes clusters in a GitOps manner.

-Wayfinder publishes a Helm Chart which installs a named collection of dependent Helm Charts to a Kubernetes cluster.
-We call a named collection of charts with their pre-tested configuration a voyage.
+Extensible tooling built with [CUE](https://cuelang.org) is used to demonstrate a baseline process for managing the ongoing component upgrade cycle.

-Wayfinder lets you spin up a local dev environment using Docker and Kubernetes KIND in under five minutes to test your voyages.
+To get your bearings with Wayfinder, you can spin up a local dev environment using Docker and Kubernetes KIND in under five minutes to take you first Voyage.

 ## Intended Audience